American Society of Ketamine

 ASKP3 Standards of Practice and Ethics Statement 2020

-ASKP3 Mission Statement:
+ASKP3 Vision Statement:

 An interdisciplinary community of collaborative practitioners led by experts providing education and ethical standards for patient care with ketamine and emerging treatments.

-ASKP3 Vision Statement
+ASKP3 Mission Statement

 Basics of Administration